hiromotai7/meta-emlinux-flavors/doc/How-to-Use.md

 # How to use meta-emlinux-flavors

 ## Prerequisite
-- Install the packeges that is neede to build EMLinux.
+- Install the packeges that are needed to build EMLinux.
   - https://github.com/miraclelinux/meta-emlinux/tree/bookworm
 - In this article, created the following user and directory.
   - User: emlinux